Soybean Aphid Life Cycle

 Winter

-Soybean aphids overwinter as eggs on common buckthorn (Rhamnus cathartica, Figure 1).
+Soybean aphids overwinter as eggs on common buckthorn (Rhamnus cathartica).
 In the early spring, two wingless generations are produced on buckthorn, followed by a winged generation that flies in search of soybean.

 Summer

 In the summer, the aphid population on soybean consists of females that give birth to live young females.
 These female nymphs mature in 5-7 days and begin producing their own young.
-This cycle results in a population doubling time of just a few days under favorable conditions.
+Cycles of live births can result in 15 generations per season.
+Under favorable conditions, populations can double in just a few days.

 Researchers at the University of Minnesota have determined that daily temperature is a good predictor as to how quickly aphid populations increase.
-Population growth will be fastest at temperatures between 75-80°F. Population growth will slow, stop, and may even decrease when temperatures are hot (greater than 90°F) (Figure 1).
+Population growth will be fastest at temperatures between 75-80°F. Population growth will slow, stop, and may even decrease when temperatures are hot (greater than 90°F).

 The female nymphs do not have wings, but can produce winged aphids when conditions become crowded.
 Winged aphids may stay in the same field, fly to nearby fields, or migrate longer distances up to 6 miles per day.